Parallels/RAS-PowerShell/Samples/README.md

 * [Status Info Example](StatusInfoSample.ps1) - Demonstrates how to retrieve status information for an RD Session Host, Secure Client Gateway, Publishing Agent, Site, Provider.
 * [RAS Agent Example](RASAgentSample.ps1) - Demonstrates how to manage RAS Agent operations.
 * [PA Promote Example](PAPromoteSample.ps1) - Demonstrates how to promote a backup publishing agent (PA) when the master PA is down.
+* [Gradual Power Off](GradualPowerOff.ps1) - Demonstrates how to gradually power off RDS Machines on Paralles RAS environmment.
+* [Gradual Power On](GradualPowerOn.ps1) - Demonstrates how to gradually power on RDS Machines on Paralles RAS environmment.
+* [Initial Power On](InitialPowerOn.ps1) - Demonstrates how to power on a percentage of RDS Machines in an RDS Group on Paralles RAS environmment.
+* [Upgrade RAS Farm](UpgradeRASFarm.ps1) - Demonstrates how to upgrade Paralles RAS environmment.

 ### License ###